dperezrada/crypto-influencers/README.md

 python -u twitter_influencers.py data/all_twitter_user.tsv  seeds/bitcoin-core_seed.txt 1000 10 15 > results/bitcoin-core_seed_1000_10_15.tsv
 ```

+## Results

+Checkout the results folder, with some pre-computed results

 ## Limitation

 Due twitter rate limit, the first time you run it, is really slow, be patient.